 Don’t move the car.

-With negative commands, Spanish direct objects pronouns must be always placed before the conjugated verb.
-Lo is the appropriate pronoun to replace ‘el carro’.
+With negative commands, direct objects pronouns must be always placed before the conjugated verb.
+For this example, lo is the pronoun we should use to replace ‘el carro’.

 |Question||Answer Given||Correct Answer|